Who needs an expensive hop-on hop-off bus? Follow my guide to Berlin and you’ll get to see most for less by taking the city bus 100.

-    All the way back on the square is the Roman Catholic St.-Hedwigs-Kathedrale, St. Hedwig’s Cathedral, seat of the Archbishop of Berlin.
-The inside of this building from the 18th century, that was severely damaged in WWII and rebuilt by the GDR-government, was recently renovated and is certainly worth a visit.
+All the way back on the square is the Roman Catholic St.-Hedwigs-Kathedrale, St. Hedwig’s Cathedral, the seat of the Archbishop of Berlin.
+The inside of this building from the 18th century, which was severely damaged in WWII and rebuilt by the GDR government, was recently renovated and is certainly worth a visit.

 East of the Cathedral is my favorite church in Berlin, namely the Friedrichswerder Kirche.
 I love the clean, sober architecture by Karl Friedrich Schinkel, designed in the early 19th century.

 It houses part of the sculptures belonging to the Alte Nationalgalerie.
 As you step into the church building, the sight of all those white Neo-Classicist statues will just blow you away.

 You can visit the church free of charge from Tuesday to Sunday between 10 a. m. and 6 p. m.